bonsai-rx/docs/articles/editor.md

 > [!Note]
 > You can use `GroupWorkflow` nodes to document your workflow by adding names and descriptions inline with operator chains.
 These can help readability of a workflow and no additional processing cost is incurred by the use of `GroupWorkflow` nodes.

-The breadcrumbs at the top of the `Workflow` panel allow navigation between nested levels of complex workflows, and work in tandem with the [`Explorer`](#explorer) panel.
-Clicking a breadcrumb updates the `Workflow` panel to display the corresponding nested workflow.
+The breadcrumbs at the top of the `Workflow` panel work in tandem with the [`Explorer`](#explorer) panel to allow navigation between nested levels of complex workflows.
+Clicking a breadcrumb switches the view to display the corresponding nested workflow.

 ### Type Visualizers